tonyvict/tp/docs/UserGuide.md

 _Deletes multiple attributes `age` and `subject` from the 2nd student._

 <div markdown="span" class="alert alert-primary">:bulb: Tip:
-Use this when a student's status changes (e.g., they're no longer a "NewStudent" or have cleared their "BehindPayment" status).
+Use this when a student's attribute changes (e.g., they're no longer a "NewStudent" or have cleared their "BehindPayment" status).
 </div>

 ![Result of deleting attributes](images/deltagUI.png)